lazamar/lazamar.github.io/_posts/2020-03-10-fast-parsing-of-string-sets-in-elm.md

 Many times just choosing the right data structure already wins you the battle.

-This approach was used in the implementation of the [dict-parser](https://github.com/lazamar/dict-parser/tree/1.0.2) library for fast parsing, which you can use like this:
+This approach was used in the implementation of the [dict-parser](https://github.com/lazamar/dict-parser/tree/1.0.2) library for fast dictionary parsing, which you can use like this:

 ```elm
 import Parser.Dict as DictParser